textcreationpartnership/A01917/README.md

 ##Content Summary##

 #####Front#####

-Eirenokoinonia.
-The peace of the communion of the Church of England.
-Or, The conformitie of the cere
+1. AD ANGLIAM.

 #####Body#####

-1. The firſt THESE.

-    _ The illuſtration, and confirmation of the firſt part of the firſt THESIS.

-    _ The Teſtimonies and proofes of this, doe follow.

-    _ The Proofes and Teſtimonies of the third THESE.

-    _ The Teſtimonies and Proofes of the third THESE.

-1. The ſecond THESE.

-    _ The illuſtration, and confirmation of the firſt part of the firſt THESIS.

-    _ The Teſtimonies and proofes of this, doe follow.

-    _ The Proofes and Teſtimonies of the third THESE.

-    _ The Teſtimonies and Proofes of the third THESE.

-1. The third THESE.

-    _ The illuſtration, and confirmation of the firſt part of the firſt THESIS.

-    _ The Teſtimonies and proofes of this, doe follow.
+1. The Theſes confirmed in this Booke, by the authoritie of the holy Scriptures, and the Primitiue Church eſtabliſhed by the holy Apoſtles.

-    _ The Proofes and Teſtimonies of the third THESE.
+    _ The firſt THESE.

-    _ The Teſtimonies and Proofes of the third THESE.
+    _ The ſecond THESE.

-1. The fourth THESE.

-    _ The illuſtration, and confirmation of the firſt part of the firſt THESIS.

-    _ The Teſtimonies and proofes of this, doe follow.

-    _ The Proofes and Teſtimonies of the third THESE.
+    _ The third THESE.

-    _ The Teſtimonies and Proofes of the third THESE.
+    _ The fourth THESE.

-1. The firſt THESE.
+    _ The firſt THESE.

-    _ The illuſtration, and confirmation of the firſt part of the firſt THESIS.
+      * The illuſtration, and confirmation of the firſt part of the firſt THESIS.

-    _ The Teſtimonies and proofes of this, doe follow.

-    _ The Proofes and Teſtimonies of the third THESE.

-    _ The Teſtimonies and Proofes of the third THESE.

-1. The ſecond THESE.
+    _ The ſecond THESE.

-    _ The illuſtration, and confirmation of the firſt part of the firſt THESIS.

-    _ The Teſtimonies and proofes of this, doe follow.
+      * The Teſtimonies and proofes of this, doe follow.

-    _ The Proofes and Teſtimonies of the third THESE.

-    _ The Teſtimonies and Proofes of the third THESE.
+    _ The third THESE.

-1. The third THESE.

-    _ The illuſtration, and confirmation of the firſt part of the firſt THESIS.

-    _ The Teſtimonies and proofes of this, doe follow.

-    _ The Proofes and Teſtimonies of the third THESE.
+      * The Proofes and Teſtimonies of the third THESE.

-    _ The Teſtimonies and Proofes of the third THESE.

-1. The fourth THESE.

-    _ The illuſtration, and confirmation of the firſt part of the firſt THESIS.

-    _ The Teſtimonies and proofes of this, doe follow.

-    _ The Proofes and Teſtimonies of the third THESE.
+    _ The fourth THESE.

-    _ The Teſtimonies and Proofes of the third THESE.
+      * The Teſtimonies and Proofes of the third THESE.

 **Types of content**